-As a graphic designer, you have a unique ability to resolve issues creatively through visual art.
-Your resume should demonstrate how you can turn abstract concepts into clear, engaging designs that tell a story to a specific audience.
+As a graphic designer, you can uniquely resolve issues creatively through visual art.
+Your resume should demonstrate how to turn abstract concepts into clear, engaging designs that tell a story to a specific audience.
 This guide of tips and examples will help you level up your graphic designer resume.

 Key takeaways: